People often ask me if bike trainers are worth it. They don’t see all their benefits or don’t know how to justify the purchase.

-One of the reasons why are bike trainers so popular is that you can adjust their resistance and it remains consistent.
+One of the reasons why bike trainers are so popular is that you can adjust their resistance, and it will remain consistent.

-What’s more exciting than competing against riders from all corners of the world?
-But, you can’t race without a bike trainer.
+What’s more exciting than competing against riders from around the world?
+But you can’t race without a bike trainer.

 Some races (depending on their prestige) allow you to participate even without a smart trainer (you just need a power meter).
 But, for more official races (and better riding experience), the smart trainer is a must.